A Faster Exponential Time Algorithm for Bin Packing With a Constant Number of Bins via Additive Combinatorics: Introduction

 \begin{theorem} Let $\eps >0$.
-If $\beta(w) \geq 2^{(1-\eps)n}$, then $|w(2^{[n]})|\leq 2^{\delta n}$, where $\delta(\eps) = \Oh_{\eps \rightarrow 0}\left(\frac{\log(\log(1/\eps))}{\sqrt{\log(1/\eps)}}\right)$. \end{theorem}
+If $\beta(w) \geq 2^{(1-\eps)n}$, then $|w(2^{\setrng{n}})|\leq 2^{\delta n}$, where $\delta= \delta(\eps) = \Oh_{\eps \rightarrow 0}\left(\frac{\log\log(1/\eps)}{\sqrt{\log(1/\eps)}}\right)$. \end{theorem}

+The dependency of $\delta$ on $\eps$ was recently improved to $\delta(\eps) = \Oh(\sqrt{\eps})$ by Jain et al.~\cite{jain2021anticoncentration}.
 The previous best bounds were given by Austrin et al.~\cite{stacs2015} who found a connection with \emph{Uniquely Decodable Code Pairs (UDCPs)} from information theory (see Subsection~\ref{subsec:relwork} for details).
-This implies for example that if $\beta(w) \geq 2^{(1-\eps)n}$, then $|w(2^{[n]})| \leq 2^{0.4228n+\sqrt{\eps}}$ by a result on UDCPs from~\cite{AustrinKKN18}.
-However, the reduction from~\cite{stacs2015} is symmetric with respect to swapping the roles of $\beta(w)$ and $w(2^{[n]})$, and thus by the result from~\cite{wiman2017improved} UDCP techniques alone are not enough to decrease the constant $0.4228$ beyond $0.2563$.
+This implies for example that if $\beta(w) \geq 2^{(1-\eps)n}$, then $|w(2^{\setrng{n}})| \leq 2^{0.4228n+\sqrt{\eps}}$ by a result on UDCPs from~\cite{AustrinKKN18}.
+However, the reduction from~\cite{stacs2015} is symmetric with respect to swapping the roles of $\beta(w)$ and $w(2^{\setrng{n}})$, and thus by the result from~\cite{wiman2017improved} UDCP techniques alone are not enough to decrease the constant $0.4228$ beyond $0.2563$.

-Therefore, we need a new ideas to reduce the constant $0.4228$ to an arbitrarily small one.
+Therefore, we need new ideas to reduce the constant $0.4228$ to an arbitrarily small one.
 To do so, we first investigate the combinatorial structure of the hyperplane $H := \{x \in \mathbb{Z}^n : \langle w,x \rangle = v \}$, assuming $|H \cap \{0,1\}^n| \geq 2^{(1-\eps)n}$.
 Afterwards we apply an argument similar to the UDCP connection from~\cite{stacs2015}.
 We formally describe our approach for proving Theorem~\ref{lothm} in Section~\ref{sec:LO}.